TheThingILearn/SDK-Emulator/README.md

 and scroll down till you get to the section called "Command line tools only". download the sdk tools packeage for linux. 🚫🚫don't unzip it the script will do that🚫🚫

-- openjdk-17 (search in your destro app manager)
+- openjdk-17 (search for it in your destro app manager) and download that

 ## copy the resporetry